 - You can also add some informal or personal information about yourself like your interests or hobbies.

 Just give a small detail about your family.
-Always keep your body relaxed with a confident body language.
+Always keep your body relaxed with confident body language.
 Maintain an eye-contact with them and nod at appropriate times.
-This should initiate the process of introduction in interview.
+This should initiate the process of introduction in the interview.

 After you introduce yourself with your name and other basic details, brief the interviewer about your educational qualifications.
 Although you would have already mentioned it in your resume, yet you are required to give well-rounded details about what all have you studied.
 Be honest about your achievements and ensure that you are not sounding overconfident while talking about your feats.

 If you are a fresher, your educational qualifications are your asset.
 However, if you are experienced personnel, then you ought to mention all the particulars of your previous work experiences and all that you learned and achieved during that time.
 Talk about the internships and workshops you have attended.
 While giving your introduction in interview, the evaluator keenly notes your educational and work experience details.

 Do not hesitate to take the conversation to an informal tone.
 Subsequent to experiences, do mention your hobbies and what interests you the most, professionally and personally.
 Be careful not to take glide much into informality and maintain the essence of an interview.

 After you introduce yourself in an interview, be prepared to answer the follow-up questions.
 Hiring professionals ask these questions to test your honesty and integrity.
 A series of questions related to what you said in the introduction can revel whether you were being honest or not.
 Thus, try to be as real as you can while introducing yourself in the interview and be prepared to answer these questions!

 To know more, read our detailed blog on Best Answers to “What are your hobbies?”